jadonk/newsletter/2015-10/README.md

 # Featured projects
 All featured projects point to project pages at http://beagleboard.org/project.
 * http://beagleboard.org/project/ledgames/
-* http://beagleboard.org/project/3dhubsbeagleboard/ ($10 credit -- might need details on the credit)
+* http://beagleboard.org/project/3dhubsbeagleboard/ ($10 credit -- might need details on the credit - this one might be community activity and point to the G+ note that promises the $10 credit)

 # Community Activity
 Ideally, these point back to BeagleBoard's Google Group to drive more participation there.
 Including some to point to Element14's community site would be fine.